tsyne/tsyne/ported-apps/chess/README.md

 npm run run:chess
 ```

-This command runs the TypeScript source directly using `ts-node`, without requiring a build step.
+This command runs the TypeScript source directly using `tsx`, without requiring a build step.

 ### Alternative: Build and Run